 Admission to Graduate Study.
-Those seeking admission should write to the Office of Admissions for an application form, which must be filled out and returned.
-In addition, official transcripts of all prior college or university study must be sent directly to the U. T. Permian Basin Admissions Office.
-Student copies of transcripts are not acceptable.
-Transcripts must include certification of the bachelor's degree.
-The application form and transcripts are required of graduates of U. T. Permian Basin as well as of students new to the university.
-They are required of all postbaccalaureate students whether the student is seeking acceptance to a master's degree program or taking courses for other purposes such as transfer to another university or for teacher certification or career ladder.
+Those seeking admission should write to the Dean of Admissions for an application form, which must be filled out and returned.
+Also, official transcripts of all prior college or university study must be sent directly to the U. T. Permian Basin Admissions Office.